rolldavid/rollblog/README.md

 ## Roll Your Own

 This is a blog for devs.
-Take a look through the structure, but also read the content at rollyourown.dev.
+Here's what it looks like: [Roll Your Own](https://rollyourown.dev/)

 ## Built with:

-Next 13 app directory + experimental features Postgresql
+- Next 13 app directory + experimental features
-Prisma
+- Postgresql
-React-Query
+- Prisma
-Next-Auth
+- React-Query
-React Hook Form w/ Yup
+- Next-Auth
-React Markdown
+- React Hook Form w/ Yup

-- a few other things
+- React Markdown

-## Written in:
+- Deployed on Railway

-Typescript
+- Typescript